 Casa di Plaka (Plaka)

-Newly built villa made of natural stone directly on the traffic-calmed waterfront.
-Very elegant and luxurious furnishings (jacuzzi, small pool, fireplace etc.) as well as balconies and terrace with sea views.
-Accommodates up to 6 people!
+Newly built villa made of natural stone, located directly on the traffic-calmed waterfront promenade.
+Very elegant and luxurious amenities (hot tub, small pool, fireplace, etc.) as well as balconies and a terrace with ocean views.
+Accommodates up to 6 guests!
 Probably the most beautiful place to stay in the immediate vicinity of Spinalonga.

 Elounda Colour Apartments (Elounda)

-Centrally located aparthotel not far from the Elounda harbour.
+Centrally located aparthotel not far from Elounda Harbor.
 Maria rents out modern studios and apartments, some of which can accommodate up to four people.
-In addition, a delicious and individual breakfast is served.
+A delicious and personalized breakfast is also served.

 ➲ Book Elounda Colour Apartments*